 Member Title: Community Outreach AmeriCorps Member

 All member activities include a focus on education and literacy, with most site members serving half of their time in out-of-school tutoring and mentoring programs at their assigned locations and half of their time delivering core program services in specific departments.
-All full-time members will complete a minimum of 1700 hours from September 2022 to July 2023.

 Service Summary: Community Outreach Member

 The Community Outreach AmeriCorps member organizes activities and events to educate the community about refugee issues and raise community awareness about New American Pathways programs.
 The member will coordinate all aspects of the agency’s group volunteer programs, and our alternative break trip program.
 The member will have recurring access to vulnerable populations.

 - Help coordinate volunteer efforts that engage the community and individuals in refugee service and empowerment, including efforts such as apartment set-ups.